wavefrontHQ/docs/pages/doc/opentelemetry_metrics.md

     {{site.data.alerts.end}}

 1. Configure your application to send the metrics data to the OpenTelemetry Collector.
-1. Export the data from the OpenTelemetry Collector to the Tanzu Observability (Wavefront) metrics exporter.
+1. Export the metrics data from the OpenTelemetry Collector using the Tanzu Observability (Wavefront) metrics exporter.
 See [Install the OpenTelemetry Collector](https://github.com/wavefrontHQ/opentelemetry-examples#install-the-opentelemetry-collector) to get the up-to-date YAML file.
     {% include note.html content="The Tanzu Observability metrics exporter in the OpenTelemetry collector converts the OpenTelemetry metrics to the Tanzu Observability metrics format.
 See [OpenTelemetry Metrics in Tanzu Observability](#opentelemetry-metrics-in-tanzu-observability) to learn more about the different metrics types you can see in Tanzu Observability." %}
     For example, make sure you have all the metrics configurations in your YAML file: